rxmario/CodablePersistenceStore/README.md

 ## Usage

 The usage is pretty straight forward.
-All you have to do is to let a model implement the Persistable Type Protocol which comes down when you import the CodablePersistenceStore.
+All you have to do is to let a model implement the Persistable Type Protocol which comes down with the CodablePersistenceStore import.

-### Model
+### Example Model

     import CodablePersistenceStore